Lake Fork Anglers Bass Club fishes Lake Fork Exclusively.

 Prizes: For heaviest stringer per category (Boaters and Co-Anglers):

-1-6 entrants 100% to the winner.
+1-4 entrants 100% to the winner.

 For big bass: An optional $5 per participant will be paid to the individual with the heaviest single bass in the boater category and also in the co-angler category.
 Any ties will be paid to the tying participants proportionally.

 Angler of the Year: To establish competition for Angler of the Year, during each calendar year, each tournament participant will be awarded points according to the placing in a given tournament.
 Boaters and Co-Anglers will be scored separately for the top three anglers in each category.
 Placement points will be awarded according to the number of tournament participants, and the descending sequence of finish of each.
 Any participant who weighs no fish will get points equal to the next-in-line sequence below the lowest weighed-fish points.
 Example: For 26 entrants, 3 of whom catch no fish.
 Heaviest string gets 50 points, second heaviest gets 49 points, etc., on down to the next heaviest string which gets 48 points and so on down to 25.
 The three anglers weighing no fish each tie for the next-in-line points sequence and each get 24 points.
 Fish weights will not be added to any points accumulation.
 No extra points will be awarded for the lunker.
 In all events the person with the most weight will get points based on the highest number of members of the club that is possible.
 If the number of members of the club is increased past 50 for men and women then the points given per event for first place will be upped to match that number.

 Dropped tournaments will be based upon this order: (1.)
 "Was Not a Member...Yet"; (2.)
 "DNF - Did Not Fish”; (3) Time off for medical (4) DQ’d (5.)
 "Low Scoring Weight."

 After the final tournament of a calendar year, the three anglers in each category with the most points will be recognized by the Lake Fork Anglers bass club as Anglers of the Year.
 In the case of a tie both anglers will be awarded an award.